Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Introduction

-There are several heavy fermion superconductors~\cite{yuan2003,joynt2002,bulaevskii1985a,mineev2017,aoki2019} in which superconductivity emerges from a magnetic normal state, and coexists with magnetism at low temperatures.
-The superconducting order parameters are then classified by the irreducible representations (irreps) of the magnetic point group of the normal state where time-reversal is already broken.
-A more interesting class of materials involves the spontaneous breaking of time-reversal symmetry at a superconducting transition, a truly bizarre phenomenon for two ordering tendencies that seem \emph{by definition} antagonistic.
-The most celebrated instance of this class is the A-phase of superfluid $^3$He~\cite{leggett1975, wheatley1975}, described by the equal-spin pairing potential of Anderson, Brinkman and Morel~\cite{anderson1961, anderson1973} $\Delta_{\uparrow\uparrow}=-\Delta_{\downarrow\downarrow}\sim\hat{k}_y+i\hat{k}_z$ where $\hat{k}_i$ is the direction cosine of the momentum $k$.
-Another extensively studied instance~\cite{mackenzie2003, mackenzie2017,pustogow2019} is ${\rm Sr_2RuO_4}$, supported by muon-spin rotation~\cite{luke1998} and magneto-optical Kerr effect~\cite{xia2006} experiments both indicating the onset of time-reversal breaking at the superconducting transition temperature $T_c$.
+A natural example of this local moment-superconductor interplay is provided by a number of heavy fermion superconductors~\cite{yuan2003,joynt2002,bulaevskii1985a,mineev2017,aoki2019} in which superconductivity emerges from a magnetic normal state, and coexists with magnetism at low temperatures.
+A more interesting class of materials involves the spontaneous breaking of time-reversal ($\mathcal{T}$) at a superconducting transition, a counter-intuitive phenomenon for two ordering tendencies that seem \emph{by definition} antagonistic.
+The most celebrated instance of this class is the A-phase of superfluid $^3$He~\cite{leggett1975, wheatley1975}, described by the equal-spin pairing potential of Anderson, Brinkman and Morel~\cite{anderson1961, anderson1973} $\Delta_{\uparrow\uparrow}=-\Delta_{\downarrow\downarrow}\sim (k_y+ik_z)/|\mathbf{k}|$ where $\mathbf{k}$ is the momentum.
+Another possible instance that has been extensively studied~\cite{mackenzie2003, mackenzie2017,pustogow2019} is ${\rm Sr_2RuO_4}$, supported by muon-spin relaxation~\cite{luke1998} and magneto-optical Kerr effect~\cite{xia2006} experiments both indicating the onset of $\mathcal{T}$ breaking at the superconducting transition temperature $T_c$, although the question of whether this is a \emph{bulk} time-reversal breaking transition is legitimately raised by the absence of any thermodynamic signature of a split transition under strain~\cite{hicks2014,li2021a,li2022b}.

-In a lattice, two-particle states with zero center-of-mass momentum $\sum_{\bf k} c^\dagger_{{\bf k}\alpha} \Phi_{{\bf k}\alpha\beta}^\Gamma c^\dagger_{-\bf{k}\beta}|0\rangle$ can be classified by the irreps $\Gamma$ of the space group modulo lattice translations~\cite{herring1942,cvetkovic2013}, where $\alpha,\beta$ are general orbital indices, including spin.
-If the normal state Hamiltonian is time-reversal invariant, two-particle eigenstates belonging to one-dimensional irreps can generically be expanded as $\Phi_{\bf{k}n}^\Gamma=\sum_{n'} c_{nn'} \phi_{\bf{k}n'}^\Gamma$ in a basis of orthonormal time-reversal invariant form-factors $\phi_{\bf{k}n'}$ with real coefficients $c_{nn'}$.
-To break time-reversal, the condensate wavefunction must contain a complex superposition of atleast two such time-reversal invariant eigenfunctions, which are generically non-degenerate.
-Without an accidental degeneracy, a direct continuous phase transition into a time-reversal broken superconductor must involve atleast a two-dimensional irrep, so that complex superpositions can be formed from the degenerate eigenspace.
-Alternatively, a time-reversal breaking superconductor can develop from two second order phase transitions with the two non-degenerate components of the complex pair wavefunction condensing at different temperatures.